skydread1/blog/README.md

 In **prod**, I use an AWS `RDS Postgres` database and the static files are located in an `AWS S3 bucket`.

-To define dev and prod settings, I used this [method](https://thinkster.io/tutorials/configuring-django-settings-for-production) that separate configs in 3 files:
+To define development and production settings, I followed this [method](https://thinkster.io/tutorials/configuring-django-settings-for-production), which separates configurations into three files:
 - common
 - dev
 - prod